exasol/kafka-connector-extension/doc/development/developer_guide.md

 If you do not know where to start, please have a look at [open issues][open-issues].
 You can choose the ones that interest you the most.
-If you are new to the project, checkout the issues labeled as [good-first-issue][first-issue].
+If you are new to the project, check out the issues labeled as [good-first-issue][first-issue].

 ### Submitting a pull request

-Once you have found an interesting feature or issue to contribute, you can follow steps below to submit your patches.
+Once you have found an interesting feature or issue to contribute, you can follow the steps below to submit your patches.

 - Create a new feature branch, `git checkout -b "cool-new-feature"`
 - Code